trinhminhtriet/trinhminhtriet/RESUME.md

 - Conducted performance reviews and provided feedback to team members to support their professional development.

 ### NashTech Global

 **Senior Software Developer**
-** - *Month Year*
+_12 2019_ - _02 2021_

-- Developed and maintained e-Learning system, contributing to full-stack development and database management.
+- Designed and implemented microservices architecture to improve system scalability and maintainability.
+- Developed RESTful APIs for seamless communication between microservices.
+- Conducted performance testing and optimization to ensure efficient operation of microservices.
+- Collaborated with DevOps team to streamline CI/CD pipelines for microservices deployment.
+- Provided training and support to team members on microservices best practices and patterns.
+- Supported the team in troubleshooting and resolving technical issues.
 - Engaged in Agile processes, collaborating with Product Owner to deliver product increments and ensure timely releases.
 - Optimized performance of existing applications.